EBI-Metagenomics/mgnify-biata-2020/docs/source/mag.rst

 Figure 1.
 MetaBAT workflow (Kang, et al. *PeerJ* 2015).

-|A picture containing drawing Description automatically
+|image1|\  Prior to running MetaBAT, we need to generate coverage
-generated|\  Prior to running MetaBAT, we need to generate coverage statistics by mapping reads to the contigs.
+statistics by mapping reads to the contigs.
 To do this, we can use bwa (http://bio-bwa.sourceforge.net/) and then the samtools s/w (`http://www.htslib.org <http://www.htslib.org/>`__) to reformat the